azazellochg/pytemscript/docs/components/index.rst

 -------

 Some attributes handle two dimensional vectors that have X and Y values (e.g. image shift or gun tilt).
-These attributes accept and return a :class:`Vector` of two floats.
+These attributes accept and return a :meth:`~pytemscript.modules.Vector` of two floats.
 Vectors can be multiplied, subtracted etc.:

 .. code-block:: python